Frequently Asked Questions about

 Accurate placement in the Wise List is important before beginning.
 Typically a student will not change levels mid-year.

 Do the Lesson Plans take the place of Spell to Write and Read and/or The Wise Guide?

 No, the Spell to Write and Read and The Wise Guide books are central to the program; they are the program.
-The Lesson Plans help you use these materials and point you to where and what to read when in your Spell to Write and Read.
-They Plans will direct you to teaching the word lists found in The Wise Guide.
+The Lesson Plans help you use these materials and point you to where and what to read when in your teacher texts.
+The Plans will direct you to teaching the word lists found in The Wise Guide.